-Making service efforts tangible is a critical aspect of translating social awareness from an abstract concept to something that is practiced on a daily basis.
+Making service efforts tangible is a critical aspect of translating social awareness from an abstract concept to something that is practiced daily.
 The more students can see the impact of their service, the more easily they stretch themselves to help others.
 When students reflected on service, they stated, "(service) should be local, personal, and teach you something about yourself."

-CSO has continued to be a pillar of compassion, and grown even stronger through efforts to unify service projects across divisions.
+CSO has continued to be a pillar of compassion and grown even stronger through efforts to unify service projects across divisions.
 One of the most impactful all-school CSO efforts is the Holiday Program, which brings the entire GA community together in late December to raise awareness for local non-profits and celebrate the season with music and readings.
 Each student is asked to contribute a gift, which are then distributed by CSO members to five charitable organizations that serve children in the Philadelphia region.
-This year, the community collected nearly 1,300 gifts.
+The community collects nearly 1,300 gifts each year.

-This year, the Middle School set the tone for the Thanksgiving Food Drive, leading the school-wide collection of more than 5,000 pounds of food.
-The food was then distributed to Our Lady of Hope Church in North Philadelphia and the Mattie Dixon Community Cupboard in Ambler, proving that caring starts locally.
+The Thanksgiving Food Drive, a cooperative effort between CSO and the Parents’ Committee, is a school-wide collection of more than 5,000 pounds of food.
+The donated food is distributed to Our Lady of Hope Church in North Philadelphia and the Mattie Dixon Community Cupboard in Ambler, proving that caring starts locally.

-"CSO is a great way for students to learn about the world beyond the walls of GA," All-School CSO Coordinator and Middle School CSO Advisor Anthony Commale said.
+"CSO is a great way for students to learn about the world beyond the walls of GA," All-School CSO Coordinator Anthony Commale said.
 "Our kids are learning a lot about circumstances of other people, including kids their age.
 I think it helps grow their emotional intelligence, empathy, and potential for leadership."

 GA has developed several partnerships to show students the power of volunteering for organizations such as local shelters and at Face to Face Germantown, which is a multi-service organization that offers dining, health and hygiene, and other services.
-Middle School instituted a Service Day in September where groups of 7th and 8th Grade students provided companionship and assistance at places like Mercy Hospice and Whosoever Gospel Mission.
+Middle School has participated in a Service Day where groups of 7th and 8th Grade students provide companionship and assistance at places like Mercy Hospice and Whosoever Gospel Mission.
 Buddy Day, a partnership with Silver Springs Martin Luther School, which serves students experiencing emotional and behavioral challenges, brings students together on GA's campus.

 As GA continues to prioritize service to the community, we also emphasize taking care of our environment.

-Each division has a Green Ambassadors group, where students and faculty maintain the grounds with weeding, planting, and cleanup, and act as tour guides on the public Preserve Day in the fall.
+Each division has a Green Ambassadors group, where students and faculty maintain the grounds with weeding, planting, and cleanup, and act as tour guides during Preserve Day.
 The GA Environmental Awareness group (GAEA) in the Upper School, focuses on earth-conscious initiatives like, reusable water bottles, and composting.

 From the youngest student to alumni and everyone in between, taking care of the people and world around us is one of the most important lessons learned.